Gnitry/docker-autossh-raw/README.md

 Lightweight AutoSSH Docker image with simple configuration.
-The main advantage over other implementations is possibility to set multiple ports forwarding.
+The main advantage over other implementations is possibility to set multiple port forwardings.

 ### Configuration: